alexa/ask-cli/README.md

+# Alexa Skills Kit Command Line Interface (ASK CLI)

-About the project
+## About the project

-This project provides the ask-cli tool for managing Alexa Skills.

-In addition, you will find documentation for the following:
+This repository hosts the Alexa Skills Kit Command Line Interface, a tool that integrates with the Alexa Skill Management API to enable developers to manage their Alexa skills from the command line.
+The [Wiki section](https://github.com/amznlabs/ask-cli/wiki) of this project contains documentation on the CLI as well as the underlying Alexa Skill Management API.

+Here are links to specific topics in the documentation.

 * [Understanding the Alexa Skill Management API](https://github.com/amznlabs/ask-cli/wiki)
 * [Command Line Interface (CLI) Installation and Usage Instructions](https://github.com/amznlabs/ask-cli/wiki/Command-Line-Interface-%28CLI%29-Usage-Instructions)